 The Wadden Zee World Heritage Centre offers a platform for all local parties, entrepreneurs and authorities wishing to contribute to the innovative and sustainable development of the area.
 The Centre has an important role to play in attracting visitors from near and far to this unique tourist region.

 The World Heritage Centre exists to support a community of people with the shared ambition of fostering a healthy balance between people and nature, for the sake of future generations.

-Would you like to get involved too?
-Join our community!
-Contact our relationship manager Miriam van Dijk: email@example.com
+Contact our relationship manager Miriam van Dijk: firstname.lastname@example.org

 The World Heritage Centre is an initiative of Sealcentre Pieterburen (Zeehondencentrum Pieterburen).
 In 2016, the Sealcentre set up the Wadden Sea World Heritage Centre Foundation in partnership with the (Staatsbosbeheer), the Municipality of het Hogeland (at the time: the Municipality of de Marne), the Province of Groningen and the Lauwersoog Harbour Exploitation Working Party (Exploitatie Haven Lauwersoog).

 Development of the Wadden Sea World Heritage Centre is in full progress.
 We and our partners are working hard to ensure that we will be ready to open in 2023.